Xuyan0518/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Rainbow Dragon accepts duplicated name as a gamer might have the same name and play a different game.

+* The following command supports batch processing:
+  1. add
+  2. addCategory
+  3. edit
+  4. deleteCategory

+> **Note**
+> * After calling `group`, subsequent commands will not refresh your groups until you call `group` again.

 </box>